 Global brands, local cultures: Brands in Motion 2018 food and beverages report

 No consumer goods inspire such strong feelings as food and drink.
 That's what makes food and drink a standout sector in Brands in Motion, a global report from WE Communications and YouGov.
-Brands in Motion's food and beverage data shows a clear split between Western and Eastern attitudes market' attitudes.
+Brands in Motion's food and beverage data shows a clear split between Western and Eastern market attitudes.

 That in itself isn't surprising.
 After all, food is central to a sense of cultural identity.
 Deeply rooted cultural differences, therefore, offer both challenges and opportunities to brands operating in this highly commoditised and extremely mature market, but understanding how those differences shape customer attitudes is key.